HarshCasper/Vyaadhi/README.md

-# CodingClub_Hackathon
+# Vyaadhi

-This is the Hackathon Project that has been developed for the Sathyabama Hacks for Coding Club-Season3 Hackathon.
+This repository consists of the various Jupyter Notebooks that were written to perform analysis on the different Open-Source Datasets available on Health Parameters and different disease, namely: Breast Cancer, Diabetes Analysis, Heart Disease, Kidney Disease and Liver Disease.

 ## Accuracy